agentmodels/agentmodels.org/chapters/5b-time-inconsistency.md

   return [last(states).loc, states.length];
 };

-// TODO_daniel why do we get non-monotonic and noisy result? map( function(discount){
+map( function(discount){
     var lastState = getLastState(discount);
     print('Discount: ' + discount + '.
 Last state: ' + lastState[0] +
           '.
 Time: ' + lastState[1] + '\n')
 }, range(8) );
 ~~~~

 >**Exercise:**

 > 1. Explain how an exponential discounter would behave on this task.
 Assume their utilities are the same as above and consider different discount rates.
 > 2. Run the codebox above with a Sophisticated agent.
 Explain the results.